-“No shirt, no shoes, no service,” how often am I confronted by a sign with these words posted when I approach the entrance to a restaurant or shop.
+“No shirt, no shoes, no service,” how often do I find a sign with these words posted when I approach the entrance to a restaurant or shop.
 There are hotels, bed & breakfasts, resorts and housing developments that refuse to allow children.
-I remember in 1968 my mother and father were asked by owners to leave their bed & breakfast in Cheltenham, England, because other guests did not like that there were children on the premises.
+I remember in 1968 my mother and father were asked by owners to leave their bed & breakfast in Cheltenham, England because other guests did not like that there were children on the premises.
 I remember back in 1987 when I was a student at Wilfrid Laurier University trying to find a place to live in Kitchener-Waterloo.
 It was a very tight market for student housing and for one of the ads I answered was told curtly by the voice on the telephone “we only take girls.”
-In 1989 back in Ottawa as I browsed ads in the newspaper for shared accommodation I noticed more than a few that included the phrase “straight only.”
-People discriminate against others in the marketplace for various reasons and in many cases, such as those listed above, it is lawful to do so, while in others it is not.
+In 1989 back in Ottawa as I browsed ads in the newspaper for shared accommodation, I noticed more than a few that included the phrase “straight only.”
+People discriminate against others in the marketplace for various reasons, and in many cases, such as those listed above, it is lawful to do so, while in others it is not.
 The question is what is the appropriate response if you find yourself confronted with a situation when you think you are the butt of either unjust or unlawful discrimination.

 In the case of the bed & breakfast in Cheltenham, my mother and father calmly found another hotel for us to stay, a hotel whose owners lived in their hotel with children of their own.
 We stayed at this hotel until the bungalow my parents rented was ready for us to move in.
-I remember one day, as we were out shopping in Cheltenham, running into the one of the owners of the bed & breakfast from which were evicted.
-He smiled at us and we went our separate ways.
+I remember one day, as we were out shopping in Cheltenham, running into one of the owners of the bed & breakfast from which were evicted.
+He smiled at us, and we went our separate ways.
 Nothing was said.
 As for the “we only take girls” affront in Kitchener-Waterloo, I remember finding this aggravating and thinking “discrimination on the basis of sex is illegal,” but at the time I still needed to find a place to live and what was I going to do about it: call a cop?
 I said “okay” and continued my search for a place to live, finding one eventually.
 Similarly, when I spied the shared accommodation ads in the newspaper in Ottawa with the “straight only” phrase included, I dismissed them and kept on looking.
-In due course I found a place to stay without any trouble.
-In the case of the landlord in Kitchener-Waterloo who told me “we only take girls” and the shared accommodation ads in the Ottawa newspaper with the “straight only” phrase included, I did not bother to inquire as to what grounds were the basis for their decision to discriminate against men and against gay people.
+In due course, I found a place to stay without any trouble.
+In the case of the landlord in Kitchener-Waterloo who told me “we only take girls” and the shared accommodation ads in the Ottawa newspaper with the “straight only” phrase included, I did not bother to inquire as to what grounds were the basis for their decision to discriminate against men and gay people.
 Instead, I accepted it as one of life’s petty injustices and moved on.

-On the question of discrimination in the marketplace the issue of discrimination on religious grounds is fanning the flames of controversy concerning gay people, notably with regard the issue of marriage equality.
+On the question of discrimination in the marketplace, the issue of discrimination on religious grounds is fanning the flames of controversy concerning gay people, notably regarding the issue of marriage equality.
 In a few recent cases bakers, florists and photographers turned away gay and lesbian couples who sought to hire them to cater to their marriage ceremonies.
-The proprietors of these businesses who preferred not to take part in the marriage ceremonies cited their religious objection to same sex marriage as grounds for refusing them their business.
-In turn they were accused of unlawful discrimination on the grounds of sexual orientation and subject to lawsuits by the aggrieved parties.
+The proprietors of these businesses who preferred not to take part in the marriage ceremonies cited their religious objection to same-sex marriage as grounds for refusing them their business.
+In turn, they were accused of unlawful discrimination on the grounds of sexual orientation and subject to lawsuits by the aggrieved parties.
 In one of these cases, Aaron and Melissa Klein, owners of the Sweet Cakes Bakery in Oregon, were fined $135,000 by the Oregon Bureau of Labor and Industries because they expressed their preference, citing religious grounds, not to bake a wedding cake for a lesbian couple, Rachel and Laurel Bowman-Cryer.
 In handing down its judgement, the Bureau of Labor and Industries stated: